 There is likely to be universal agreement that sex between unwilling 15 year old Jade and coercive 17 year old John would satisfy any criteria for sexual abuse.
 But what if both Jade and John were in mutual agreement?
 Expletives tumble from my teen clients’ dropped jaws when I tell them that, legally, the age of consent laws would supersede Jade and John’s enthusiasm to engage.
 Their sexual encounter is effectively illegal.

 If Jade had to lay charges against John, he may have a few defenses up his sleeve, like the power balance in the relationship, the consent, and his lack of coercion.
-Nevertheless, he’d be in an unenviable situation.
+Nevertheless, he’d be in an unenviable legal situation.
+John’s passionate love for Jade could be recorded as sexual abuse and contribute to the data on rates for the crime.

-And as for context, in my practice it appears that Snapchat is an exhibitionist hotbed for young Millennials.
+And as for context, in my practice it appears that Snapchat is an exhibitionist hotbed for young Millennials and Gen Zedders.
+(Recall that exhibitionism is included in the WHO’s definition of sexual abuse.)
 Most sextings seem to be consensual – as long as the photographs fade.
-But, sometimes they don’t because as most of my clients know, recipients can take timely screenshots.
+But, sometimes they don’t because as most of my clients know, recipients can take timely screenshots of the ‘exhibitionist’.
 In this context, my experience suggests that it’s difficult for agencies to distinguish the victim from the perpetrator.
-So, the area of teen sex/sexual abuse is tricky, I like to remind my teenage clients.
+Nevertheless, an unhappy snapchatter could make a complaint to the police that could be included in data for sexual abuse rates.

-And, it’s not just modern technology that’s expanded the potential for teen sexual abuse horizons.
-Equally sobering is the fact that Australian teenagers are most likely to engage in contact sexual activity when they’re least cognitively and emotionally prepared for it: Friday and Saturday party nights with, by definition, abundant amounts of alcohol.
+And, it’s not just modern technology that’s expanded the potential for teen sexual abuse horizons and the increase in rates.
+In life beyond the cyber world, Australian teenagers are most likely to engage in contact sexual activity when they’re least cognitively and emotionally prepared for it: During Friday and Saturday night “benders”.

 Prevalence rates are obscure

-Perhaps the most definitive answer is that we don’t know.
+Perhaps the most definitive answer is that although the experts believe that it is “a lot!”, we don’t really know.
 While I understand their desire for decisive figures, I’ve mentioned to worried parents that currently in Australia there are no conclusive data for the prevalence of child sexual abuse.